-The Sumerian splendor was destroyed circa 2470 BC by nomadic Semitic groups, the so called “black heads” that we discussed in past readings, and who were occupying central Mesopotamia since the beginning of the third millennium.
+The Sumerian splendor was destroyed circa 2470 BCE by nomadic Semitic groups, the so called “black heads” that we discussed in past readings, and who occupied central Mesopotamia since the beginning of the third millennium.
 The conqueror was a Semitic warrior of humble origins who was crowned with the name of Sharrukenu (“true king”).
 From this derives the name of Sargon with which he is usually designated.
 To differentiate him from the Assyrian Sargon he has been called Sargon of Akkad.
 These Semites or Akkadians ruled Mesopotamia for two centuries.

 In the Akkadian art the Semitic spirit brings a sensitivity and fantasy that pulls away the rigidity and hard hieratism of the Sumerian art.
-The Akkadians adopted the Sumerian cuneiform writing but fashion changed radically: everyone began to grow their hair and wear long beards in contrast to the invaded Sumerians who always had their heads shaved.
-Abundant beards and hairs were a sign of strength that characterized the gods and kings.
+The Akkadians adopted the Sumerian cuneiform writing but their fashion changed radically: everyone began to grow their hair and wear long beards in contrast to the invaded Sumerians who always had their heads shaved.
+Abundant beards and hairs were a sign of strength that characterized gods and kings.

-From this period is important the stele of Naram-Sin, Sargon’s grandson.
-It is a pink sandstone block that has been considered one of the masterpieces of the art of Ancient East.
+From this period it is important to mention the stele of Naram-Sin, Sargon’s grandson.
+It is a pink sandstone block that has been considered one of the masterpieces of the art of the Ancient East.
 It tells a military victory highlighted by its creative fantasy that makes us see two armies where there are no more than fifteen characters: eight on one side and seven in another.
 King Naram-Sin is high above and wears a helmet with two pairs of horns.
-He steps victorious over the bodies of two defeated and prepares to kill other two: one kneeling is pierced by a spear, and the other still standing has his hands together in a pleading attitude.
+He steps victorious over the bodies of two defeated soldiers and prepares to kill other two: one kneeling is pierced by a spear, and the other still standing has his hands together in a pleading attitude.
 The Akkadian warriors accompanying the king advance in two columns while the enemies lay on the ground or run away.
 Overhead two stars shine as astral symbols of deities conducive to victory.